 Keeping Your Dog’s Eyes Clean and Healthy

 Cleaning your dog’s eyes more or less depends on his type of breed.
-Dogs with protruding eyes and wrinkles on their face such as the Pekingese, Pug, and Boston Terrier, need to have their eyes cleaned on a regular basis.
+Dogs with protruding eyes and wrinkles on their face such as the Pekingese, Pug, English Bull Dog and Boston Terrier, need to have their eyes cleaned on a regular basis.
 On the other hand, other types of breeds do not require as much attention.
-Different eye types need different kinds of care.
+There are different eye types need different kinds of care.